quocnho/docker4fullstack/README.md

 **That's it!** Your containerized development environment is ready! 🎉

-> **💡 Important:** The Docker4Fullstack directory must be at the same level as the Projects directory for the scripts to work correctly.
+> **💡 Important:** The Docker directory must be at the same level as the Projects directory for the scripts to work correctly.

 ---